-Jeff McGill Student Paper Award
+Revenue Management and Pricing 2024 Jeff McGill Student Paper Award

-The INFORMS Revenue Management and Pricing (RMP) Section announces the 2023 Jeff McGill Student Paper Award.
+The INFORMS Revenue Management and Pricing (RMP) Section announces the 2024 Jeff McGill Student Paper Award.
 The awards are given annually for student papers judged to be the best in the field of revenue management and pricing.

 The first prize is accompanied by a $500 honorarium.
 The second prize is accompanied by a $300 honorarium.
 All other finalists, if any, will be awarded $100.
 The number of finalists will depend on the number of entries.
-All prizes including finalists are accompanied by a plaque in addition to the cash award.
+All prizes, including finalists, are accompanied by a plaque in addition to the cash award

 Eligibility Conditions: